Skip to content

 Step 5

-Agent core parses the information sent to it and separates the shellcode and configuration
+Agent core parses the information sent to it and separates executable code, ExecUnit metadata, IPC configuration, and command configuration

 Command step 5